mild-blue/txmatching/txmatching/database/README.md

 # DB Migrations via Yoyo

 Because we are using migrations via RAW SQL, we are using [Yoyo](https://ollycope.com/software/yoyo/latest/) library.
-There are prepared migration commands in main `Makefile`.

 ## Create DB migration